gitthedom/RocketLeagueRivals/README.md

 ### Commands

-You can use the following console commands to customize the plugin settings:
+You change settings in the plugins window or you can use the following console commands to customize the plugin settings:

 - `align_display_right <0/1>`: Enable or disable right-side display alignment.
 - `folder_logging_enabled <0/1>`: Enable or disable logging.